Do you seek to gain experience in:

 Prizes will be awarded to contestants at all levels throughout the Youth of the Year.
 Lions Australia will award all National Finalists, including the National winner, a tour to a Lions International Youth Camp at Rotorua, New Zealand, followed by a tour to the National Winner’s home state, a total of 16 days’ duration, during the summer holidays.
 Each state winner will also receive $500 spending money.

 Eligibility to Enter

 Entry is open to youth who are attending or have attended a high school or secondary school or equivalent standard of school in any other educational establishment, including correspondence school, in the Lions year in which the National Final is to be conducted, who are over the age of 15 and under 19 years of age at June 30th, in the year of the final.

-Note – Students of Colleges of Advanced Education, and equivalent instructions are eligible to participate if undertaking secondary studies.
+Note – Students of Colleges of Advanced Education, and equivalent institutions are eligible to participate if undertaking secondary studies.

 Other than the above all other conditions governing participation apply.
 It is mandatory that entrants cannot compete at more than one Club level judging in any one year.